 7. DRESS THE PART

 Unless you work in a super corporate environment, you should try to dress for your workout.
 It’s usually only 3 or so hours into your workday so the discomfort would be minimal.
 I like to wear black leggings, a sports bra, an oversized sweater, and high boots.
-Afterwards, you can swap out your leggings and sports bra for more “work-appropriate” pieces – which for me is usually a different pair of black leggings and a bralette. (yay for working in technology!)
+Afterwards, you can swap out your leggings and sports bra for more “work-appropriate” pieces.
 I usually go with a ponytail or topknot bun of workout days.

 8. PACK YOUR LUNCH